 Why are Chatbots So Popular?

-One of the primary reasons behind this surge in the popularity of chatbots is the development of AI-powered chatbots.
-AI-powered chatbots are easy to build and can interact with humans with astonishing accuracy.
+One of the primary reasons behind this surge in the popularity of chatbots is the development of artificial intelligence chatbots.
+An AI chatbot is easy to build and can interact with humans with astonishing accuracy.

 Image via Drift

 What are the Benefits of Using Chatbots for Your Business?

 1. Using Chatbots is Better and Cheaper Than Building a New App

 A majority of smartphone users actively use social media apps such as Facebook, Instagram, and Whatsapp.
 They like the comfort of using these apps and are very less likely to replace them with any new apps.

 Therefore, integrating chatbots into one of the platforms that your consumers already use is better and cheaper than building a new app.